Email is Forever … Beware

 University of Oregon Lokey Laboratory

-The University of East Anglia’s PR department is probably really scrambling this week setting up sensitivity training and putting out emails about the proper use of email after the New York Times printed an article about some hacked emails in which some climatology scientist wrote some rather inflammatory things including calling their climate change opponents “idiots” and using statistical “tricks.”
+The University of East Anglia’s PR department is probably scrambling this week setting up sensitivity training and putting out e-mails about the proper use of e-mail after The New York Times printed an article about some hacked emails in which some climatology scientist wrote some rather inflammatory statements, including calling their climate change opponents “idiots” and using statistical “tricks.”

 Sometimes, it is hard to be a scientist.